ImFropZ/OOAD-Assignment/server/README.md

 ![ERD](./Assets/SmallInventorySystem.jpg)

-As you can see from above the system have 2 tables Suppliers and Products.
+As you can see from above the system has 2 tables Suppliers and Products.
-In this models:
+In this model:
-- Each products can have only one supplier
+- Each product can have only one supplier
 - Each supplier can have 0 or more products

-So we can say our relation of this 2 tables are one-to-many relationship
+So we can say our relation between these 2 tables are one-to-many relationship

 ### Product